davidforrest/SJC_Music/notes.md

 **Notes**

+- we can't do Euclid with just our voice.
+Brings up the need for an instrument.
+The relationship of an instrument to a concept.
+- also an opportunity to talk briefly about the harmonic series, and the meaning of consonance and dissonance.
 - two strings as a ratio: bottom as the fundamental, top as the interval.
   - 2:1 the fundamental is divided by 2 parts, the interval is 1 of those parts
   - 3:2 the fundamental is divided by 3 parts, the interval is 2 of those parts